janaSunrise/ZeroCOM/README.md

 And finally, You can use emojis easily!
 Here's a example: `Star emoji - :star:`, and `:star:` gets converted into ⭐

-## Future plans, Bugs and Issues

-For the future plans and more, check out the project board: https://github.com/janaSunrise/ZeroCOM/projects.

-To check the bugs and issues currently in the code, check here: https://github.com/janaSunrise/ZeroCOM/issues.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome.
 After cloning & setting up project locally, you can just submit a PR to this repo and it will be deployed once it's accepted.

 ⚠️ It’s good to have descriptive commit messages, or PR titles so that other contributors can understand about your commit or the PR Created.
 Read [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) before